-As a whole, the growth in maximum demand across JEN's network is progressively increasing, with the total underlying (excluding large customer load forecast) network 50% POE maximum demand forecast to grow at an average rate of 3.54% per annum over the next five years (2023-24 to 2027-28).
-The network maximum demand is forecast to occur in the winter from 2026 onwards as a result of gas electrification as per Victoria's Gas Substitution Roadmap.
-The overall of gradual electrification of gas on the network is assessed and forecasted according to the availability of consumer gas data.
-The short term forecast predicts the yearly space heating and hot water profiles for residential and commercial customers, and the longer term forecast comprises of electrification to new greenfield customers and gradual electrification to existing brownfield customers.
+As a whole, the growth in maximum demand across JEN's network is progressively increasing, with the total underlying (excluding large customer load forecast) network 50% POE maximum demand forecast to grow at an average rate of 1.8% per annum over the next five years (2024-25 to 2028-29).
+This forecast is presented in Figure 1a below.